defold/doc/docs/en/manuals/shader.md

 Apart from the above types of user defined variables, a couple of built in variables also exist in GLSL:

 `gl_Position`​
 : A built in variable of type `vec4` that holds the output position of the current vertex in projection space.
 Set the value in the vertex shader.
-Note that this value has 4 component. +x`, `y`, `z+ and +w`.
-The `w+ component is used to calculate perspective correct interpolation.
+Note that this value has 4 component. `x`, `y`, `z` and `w`.
+The `w` component is used to calculate perspective correct interpolation.
 This value is normally 1.0 for each vertex _before any transformation matrix is applied_.

 `gl_FragColor`
 : A built in variable of type `vec4` that holds the output RGBA color value for the current fragment.
 Set the value in the fragment shader.

 ## Texturing